lumirlumir/npm-clang-format-node/docs/01-introduction/05-supported.md

 # Supported

-The following content applies to all packages within the [`clang-format-node`](https://github.com/lumirlumir/npm-clang-format-node) repository.
+The following content applies to all packages within [`clang-format-node`](https://github.com/lumirlumir/npm-clang-format-node) repository.

 ## OS Platforms and Architectures